Coralie ( Netherlands )

-Sergei Polunin dances to “Take me to church” – Coralie’s goosebump moment
+Sergei Polunin dances to “Take Me to Church” – Coralie’s goosebump moment

-Sergei Polunin dances to “Take me to church”
+Sergei Polunin dances to “Take Me to Church”

 Ballet dancer Sergei Polunin had had it with ballet.
 He was under a lot of pressure to be good enough, his whole life was built around dance and he was in a downward spiral.
 He quit the prestigious Royal Ballet in London and danced his “last dance” a couple of years later in a video to the song “Take Me to Church” by Hozier.

-The documentary shows that his whole life has evolved around ballet ever since his childhood and the huge talent that came from that, but that it is difficult for Polunin to cope with that.
-“Dancer” is producer by Oscar nominee Gaby Tana and directed by Emmy winner Steven Cantor.
+The documentary shows that his whole life has revolved around ballet ever since his childhood and the huge talent that came from that, but it is difficult for Polunin to cope with that.
+“Dancer” is produced by Oscar nominee Gaby Tana and directed by Emmy winner Steven Cantor.